chevyboys/chironbot/README.md

 ```
 * `name` (string): Required.
 A string for the name of the command.
 * `process` (function): Required.
 The function to run when the command is invoked.
-This accepts (message, suffix); a `Discord.Message` object and a `suffix` string of the remainder of the command supplied by the user
+This accepts (message, suffix); a `Discord.Message` object and a `suffix` string of the remainder of the command supplied by the user.
 * `category` (string): A category name, for convenience in organizing commands.
 * `description` (string): A short string for a brief overview of the command.
 * `enabled` (boolean): Whether the command is able to run.
 Defaults to `true`.